Squiddum/SitakuPack8s/README.md

 # SitakuPack8s
-The official modpack that will be used in 8s.
+The official modpack for 8s.
+Mods and configs still WIP, but the final version of what you see here will be used in next survival world.